Nithyayyaa/Billing_System/README.md

 To create the billing system window,I have used the window builder which allowed me to drag and drop the text fields,check boxes,labels.

 The concepts illustarted in this project are :
-1.Abstraction- Classes.
+-Abstraction- Classes.
-2.Scope and Lifetime of variables.
+-Scope and Lifetime of variables.
-3.Declaring objects.
+-Declaring objects.
-4.Instance Variables of different data types.
+-Instance Variables of different data types.
-5.Constructors/Methods.
+-Constructors/Methods.
-6.'this' keyword.
+-'this' keyword.
-7.Inheritance.
-8.Overriding.
+-Inheritance.
+-Overriding.
-9.Access control mechanism.
+-Access control mechanism.
-10.Packages.
-11.Interfaces.
+-Packages.
+-Interfaces.
-12.Exception Handling.
+-Exception Handling.
-13.Creation of thread to execute a certain process.
+-Creation of thread to execute a certain process.
-14.Few string handling mechanisms
+-Few string handling mechanisms

 The Billing window contains:
 1.The name of each item along with its unit price.
 2.The text field for each product to enter the quantity.
-3.Alphabetical characters cannot be entered in the text field 4.There are 4 buttons- a.Total=> Displays the sub total,GST,total of all the items and displays it in the text boxes placed in front of their labels. b.Receipt=>Displays the total Receipt in the blank space on the right side c.Reset=>Resets all the text field. d.Exit=>Exit from the application
+3.Alphabetical characters cannot be entered in the text field 4.There are 4 buttons-
+-Total=> Displays the sub total,GST,total of all the items and displays it in the text boxes placed in front of their labels.
+-Receipt=>Displays the total Receipt in the blank space on the right side -Reset=>Resets all the text field.
+-Exit=>Exit from the application
 5.Discount: The area contains check boxes for various percentages of discount.If the checkbox is checked in front of 10%, the total will be calculated after a 10% reduction.